France has become one of the most sought-after study-abroad destinations.

 Craft a convincing application that highlights your achievements and goals.
 Justify why you are a deserving candidate.
 Tailor your application to each scholarship’s conditions.

-You can also aim to get recommendation letters.
+You can also aim to get letters of recommendation.

 Try to secure strong letters from teachers, professors, or employers.
 These letters must be about your academic and personal qualities.